-The art of bonsai-making is definitely something that isn’t so difficult to learn.
-The Ficus bonsai is a great species to start off with.
+Bonsai-making is definitely an art that deserved discovering.
+The Ficus bonsai is a great plant to start off with.
 But which type is best for you?

 Ficus bonsai facts